Editing Page Properties

 Check Add Menu Separator

-18. Check Disable Navigation
+19. Check Disable Navigation.

 Option to disable navigation when you have a mega menu.

-Check Disable Navigation
+Check Disable Navigation.

-19. Select option from Menu Arrow Direction dropdown menu
+20. Select option from Menu Arrow Direction dropdown menu

 Select option from Menu Arrow Direction dropdown menu